calebkw/slmc/README.md

 Additional Files
 =========
 Additional files are provided in the 'submission' folder.
-This folder contains an overview and performance evaluation of the service is provided in 'overview.pdf'.
-This folder also contains our RFC document and video demonstrations of running the program locally as well as on the Raspberry Pi client via SSH.
+This folder contains an overview and performance evaluation of the service is provided in 'BME_SDMD Final Report.pdf'.
+This folder also contains video demonstrations of running the program locally as well as on the Raspberry Pi client via SSH.

-A pip3 virtual environment containing all dependencies is located in the 'pi_env' folder.
-An environment.yml file for creating a virtual environment with conda is located in the main directory.

 Team Members:
 ======